 I don’t know about you, but I’m all about adding this dish to the Holiday table.
 Or any time for that matter.

-In all seriousness, a roasted chicken is a great addition to your Holiday table.
-Turkey too. 😉 I won’t discriminate.
+In all seriousness, a slow roasted chicken is a great addition to your holiday table.
+Roasted turkey too. 😉 I won’t discriminate.